Navigating the Main Menu

 Wallet Descriptor¶

-When you select the "Wallet Descriptor" option for the first time, you will be prompted to load a wallet descriptor via QR code or SD card.
-After loading, a preview of the wallet attributes will be displayed for confirmation.
+option for the first time, you will be prompted to load via QR code or SD card.
+After loading, a preview of the descriptor attributes will be displayed for confirmation.
+We shown each key’s fingerprint, derivation path, and abbreviated XPUB highlighted with a different color.

 Krux also allows you to verify a descriptor's receive and change addresses without the need to load private keys.
-Simply turn on your Krux, access "Tools" -> "Descriptor Addresses," and load a trusted descriptor from a QR code or SD card.
+Simply turn on your Krux, access Tools -> Descriptor Addresses, and load a trusted descriptor from a QR code or SD card.

 Please note that if you customize the wallet parameters or restart the device, the descriptor will be unloaded, and you may need to load it again to check addresses.